Cavaliers G Max Strus hits halfcourt buzzer-beater to shock Mavericks

 — Cleveland Cavaliers (@cavs) February 28, 2024

 That's not even the end of the craziness at work here from Strus.
-Here's how ever Cavaliers possession ended in the final four minutes:
+Here's how every Cavaliers possession ended in the final four minutes:

 Max Strus 3-pointer